Arilinn (2024) is the final Darkover novel, set in the tumultuous times leading to the Ages of Chaos and chronicling the founding of that Tower.

-The Laran Gambit was released in November 2022 in ebook and hardcover editions.
-The trade paperback edition will be out in November, 2023.
+The Laran Gambit was released in 2022 and is available in ebook, hardcover , and trade paperback editions.

 For the latest news and sneak peeks, plus fun stuff, recipes, and cute cat pics, subscribe to my newsletter.